giladturok/giladturok.github.io/_news/announcement_02.md

 related_posts: false
 ---

-:page_facing_up: Accepted paper to AIStats
+:partying_face: Our paper is accepted to AIStats